lynnadelesadler/Code-Quiz/README.md

 ## Roadmap
 Check back to this page as enhacements could be made for usability and optimized display.

-Development WIP to ensure the score intials input only allows alaphabetic text.

 ## Authors and acknowledgment

 Sourcecode credit to be given to Lynn Sadler.